SAP-archive/SAPLaMa-Openstack-Adapters/README.md

 * This build is based on Openstack4j 3.0.2
 * This build needs Java 8
 * This build supports V3 authentication with SAP LaMa 3.X - e.g. http://Openstack_hostname:5000/v3.0
+* This build was tested on SUSE Cloud 6 with Netapp storage as backend *

 ## How is it done?